 Whitaker was great into his late 30s, Sandberg petered out

-As he approached his mid-30s, Sandberg (like most middle infielders) aged quickly and lost his effectiveness.
+As he approached his mid-30s, Sandberg aged quickly.
 After age 32 his OPS+ was 95.
 In contrast, Whitaker became more valuable and honed his game to take advantage of his strengths.
 His OPS+ after the age of 32 was 129, and he was still an effective offensive performer in his final season when he posted an 890 OPS as a platoon player.
 Sandberg retired at the age of 37 because his body was falling apart and he couldn’t play the game anymore.
 The Braves offered Whitaker a lucrative one-year deal to play in his age 39 season, though he chose to retire instead.

-Both players are among the 15 best at their position of all-time
+Both players are among the 15 best at their position all-time

 Their raw career numbers are pretty close.
 They played about the same number of games.
 Sandberg has more homers, but Whitaker got on base a lot more, since he walked a lot more than Ryno.
 Whitaker also hit more doubles and triples.
 Sandberg has the edge in RBIs, Whitaker in runs scored.

 If we look at conventional rate stats, Sandberg has a nine-point edge in batting average and a 26-point edge in slugging.
 But Whitaker erases most of that with a 19-point edge in on-base percentage.
 Their career OPS rates at 795 for Sandberg and 789 for Whitaker.
-When we take into account park factors and league competitiveness, Whitaker’s career OPS+ comes out ahead at 117 to 113 for Sandberg.
-Even if Sandberg was a better defender, they are still virtually even.
+When we take into account park factors and league competitiveness, Whitaker’s career OPS+ comes out ahead at 117 to 114 for Sandberg.
+Even if Sandberg was a better defender, the two are still pretty even.

 Via advanced metrics, Whitaker had about 75 WAR in his career, Sandberg had about 68.
 Their peak (measured by WAR7), shows Ryno with the edge: 46-37.
 Whitaker was extremely consistent, he had 11 seasons with a WAR of at least 4.0, while Sandberg had only seven.
 But Sandberg had four seasons above 7.0 WAR, while Whitaker had none.
 Essentially, Sandberg was great a few seasons, while Whitaker was really good for a lot of seasons.